Which is better: a winner or a loser.

 We are saying that it is okay to be happy with your fat body.
 We are saying, fuck change and discipline.
 Just be happy in your own skin while you inhale another McDonald’s milkshake and tune into another fucking season of The Kardashians.

 Learn from the Kardashians, don’t watch them.
 They make millions of dollars by having cameras follow them around.
 They are building a fucking empire with those cameras.
+And of course, their very hot looking bodies.

-They get to workout and talk drama and watch their dad turn into their mom while making millions and millions of dollars.
+They get to work out and talk drama and watch their dad turn into their mom while making millions and millions of dollars.

 Everyone knows the Kardashians because they are winners.
 Yet, they achieve their pinnacle through the failings and misgivings of teenage girls and boys around the world.
 They exploit losers.